 Advertisment

-Sunita Lyn Williams will be heading to space for the third time in her life.
+Sunita Lyn Williams has spent 321 days, 17 hours, and 15 minutes of her life in space and she is now on her third space mission.
 The 58-year-old astronaut's first spaceflight experience was as a Flight Engineer with Expedition 14/15 from December 9, 2006, to June 22, 2007.

 It was during that flight that Williams set new records for women in space with four spacewalks totalling 29 hours and 17 minutes.
 She concluded her tour and returned to Earth with the STS-117 crew.